AvayaExperiencePlatform/omni-sdk-js/sample-app-calling/README.md

-# AXP WebRTC ES JavaScript example
+# AXP Calling ES JavaScript example

 WebRTC requires client to connect using HTTPS.
 So to run the sample app you'll need to deploy it to a server with a public or self signed certificates.
 We'll use http-server for testing.